Personal Injury Lawyer

 What made you decide to pursue personal injury litigation as your specialty?

-Asked by JesseNJlaw over 12 years ago
+Asked by JesseNJlaw almost 13 years ago

 I was sitting through another boring business class in college when our business law professor assigned the class to read "A Civil Action."
 It's a book based on a true story about cancer clusters in Massachusetts caused by contaminated drinking water (similar to "Erin Brokovich").
 After reading the book cover-to-cover quicker than I had any other book, I knew what I wanted to do professionally with the rest of my life.